Extra pearls in graph theory: A remark about forbidden minors

-A more complicated example if given by the Pontryagin-–Kuratowski theorem which states that \emph{planar graphs are characterized by two forbidden minors: $K_5$ and $K_{3,3}$.}
+A more complicated example is given by the Pontryagin--Kuratowski theorem; it states that \textit{planar graphs are characterized by two forbidden minors: $K_5$ and $K_{3,3}$.}

-Since toroidality is inherited to its minors, it can be described by a set of forbidden minors.
-The complete list of the forbidden minors for this problem has to be huge and it is not yet known.
+Since toroidality is inherited by its minors, it can be described by a set of forbidden minors.
+The complete list of forbidden minors for this problem has to be huge and is not yet known.

 {

 \begin{thm}{Advanced exercise} Show that the graph on the diagram is not toroidal, but every proper minor of this graph is toroidal. \end{thm}

 }